NBPub/RecipeBook-Tandoor/README.md

 ## Build Locally

-*Current instructions are for the NexctCloud Cookbook version.
-Tandoor local build instructions to be added soon.*
-*Leaving these in here for a general example*
+*Instructions may not be comprehensive.
+Docker deployment is recommended.*

 If you want to run RecipeBook without Docker, a python virtual environment is recommended.
-See [Flask Installation](https://flask.palletsprojects.com/en/2.0.x/installation/) for more details (and appropriate code for Windows).
+See [Flask Installation](https://flask.palletsprojects.com/en/2.0.x/installation/) for more details (and appropriate commands for Windows).
 [Python 3.7](https://wiki.python.org/moin/BeginnersGuide/Download) or newer is recommended.

-1. [Download](https://github.com/NBPub/RecipeBook/archive/refs/heads/main.zip) the code in the repository.
+1. [Download](https://github.com/NBPub/RecipeBook-Tandoor/archive/refs/heads/main.zip) the code in the repository.
 Click the green code button at the top of the page for options.

 2. Extract the folder contents.
 Copy the files+folders within "app" directory and "requirements.txt" to a new directory.
 Keep "ExampleRecipes" folder if you want to test with example data.
 All other contents can be deleted.